Milwaukee

 Kirsten Golinski

-Kirsten Golinski is currently the development associate at the Badger Institute.
-Before joining the Badger Institute, Kirsten was a campaign field representative for the National Rifle Association based in Springfield, Missouri.
-She graduated from James Madison University in 2018 with a degree in political science and a minor in public policy and administration.
-While at JMU, Kirsten was involved in numerous local and statewide political campaigns.
-Kirsten recently joined the board of directors for the Wisconsin Forum, a local organization made up of individuals who believe the United States was built upon the foundation of individual freedoms and a limited role for government.
+Kirsten Golinski is the Development Manager for Network of enlightened Women (NeW).
+Previously, Kirsten served as the Manager of Operations at the Badger Institute and as a Campaign Field Representative for the National Rifle Association before that.
+She holds a bachelor's degree in political science and public policy from James Madison University.
+Kirsten also sits on the board of directors for the Wisconsin Forum, a local organization made up of individuals who believe the United States was built upon the foundation of individual freedoms and a limited role for government.
 She writes, "After moving to Wisconsin, AF gave me the opportunity to engage with like-minded individuals, make connections in a new area, and expand my knowledge on issues.
 I’m looking forward to being able to provide that same opportunity to other young professionals."